 The practical difference between search and intent-aware suggestion becomes clear when the output changes.
 A standard search endpoint often returns documents, products, or text suggestions.
 That can work for a results page.
 But agents need outputs that are closer to decisions.

-If a user types "cancel plan," a generic search result might return a help article, a pricing page, a terms page, and a community thread.
-An intent-aware suggestion layer can instead return a structured account action, a retention workflow, a support escalation, or the exact settings destination.
+If a shopper types "waterprof boots," a generic search result might return a blog post, a generic footwear category, a size guide, and unrelated accessories.
+An intent-aware suggestion layer can instead return waterproof hiking boots, work boots, and rain boot categories—with structured product data the agent can compare and act on.
 This is not just a relevance improvement.
-It changes the role of the search bar from a passive lookup box into an active navigation and decision layer.
+It changes the role of the search bar from a passive lookup box into an active product discovery layer.

 The Business Case: Fewer Dead Ends, Better Journeys, More Control